 Most service requirements for garage door systems involve moving parts.
 This is not always the case though.
-Bottom and perimeter weather seal can wear out, get torn or damaged, suffer from rodent damage or otherwise become ineffective.
+Your garage door bottom and perimeter weather seals can wear out, get torn or damaged, suffer from rodent damage, or otherwise become ineffective.
 Don’t put up with a poor seal – in most cases we can easily replace these items and keep the weather outside where it belongs.

-At Overhead Door Co. of Central Jersey we feel there are several steps you can take to help us be as efficient as possible when you place a service order for weather seal replacement.
-These steps are necessary as there are many different profiles and installation methods for bottom seal.
+At Overhead Door Co. of Central Jersey, we feel there are several steps you can take to help us be as efficient as possible when you place a service order for weather seal replacement.
+These steps are necessary as there are many different profiles and installation methods for the garage door bottom seal.
 Let’s go through some of the ways you can assist in identifying the correct replacement part.

-Photos – since most of us carry a smart phone one of the most helpful things you can do is take several pictures of the bottom seal.
-Some types of bottom seal attach directly to the door, while others have a separate retainer strip which accepts the weather seal.
-Try to provide photos that clearly show the profile of the weather strip as well as the retainer if possible.
+1. Photos: since most of us carry a smartphone one of the most helpful things you can do is take several pictures of the bottom seal.
+Some types of bottom seals attach directly to the door, while others have a separate retainer strip that accepts the weather seal.
+Try to provide photos that clearly show the profile of the weatherstrip as well as the retainer if possible.

-Manufacturer of the garage door – this is not always easy to determine.
+2. Garage Door Manufacturer: this is not always easy to determine.
 Some manufacturers will put an obvious identifying mark on the garage door, others will not.
-Some of the places you can look include the inside of the panels or sections, the edges of the sections, the track assembly and sometimes, the springs.
+Some of the places you can look include the inside of the panels or sections, the edges of the sections, the track assembly, and sometimes, the springs.
 Look for stickers, stampings, tags on the springs, etc. If there is not any evidence that allows you to identify the manufacturer provide us with photos of the inside and outside of the door sections – we may be able to identify your door product from this.

-Thickness of the door – there are cases where the same weather seal profile is used on different door thicknesses.
-In these cases a picture will make the profile clear but not necessarily make the thickness clear.
-Providing the thickness of the door gives us one more clue to the correct replacement seal.
+3. Thickness of Your Garage Door: there are cases where the same weather seal profile is used on different door thicknesses.
+In these cases, a picture will make the profile clear but not necessarily make the thickness clear.
+Providing the thickness of the door gives us one more clue about the correct replacement seal.

-Width of the door – since some weather seal products require complete replacement including the retainer this is important to know.
+4. Width of Your Garage Door: since some weather seal products require complete replacement including the retainer this is important to know.

-If perimeter seal (stop molding) is to be replaced as well – provide door height and tell us if the corners of the opening are square or angled.
+5. Door Height If the Perimeter Seal (stop molding) Is to Be Replaced: provide door height and tell us if the corners of the opening are square or angled.
 The angled corners are 45 degrees and are often referred to as colonial or “Dutch” corners.

-With the above information in most cases we are able to arrive with the correct items and renew your weather seal in one trip.
+With the above information in most cases, we will be able to arrive with the correct items and renew your weather seal in one trip.